 When the world woke up on January 10th to hear that David Bowie had died just two days after Blackstar was released, we all mourned.
 I still can’t believe that he’s gone.
 More than any other pop star coming out of the 1960s, Bowie was a true creative genius.
 I grew up with him – I replaced the David Cassidy posters on my bedroom walls with Bowie and Bolan in the early 1970s when I became a teenager.
 I’ve followed him ever since, buying every album, always interested in what he was doing, which part he was then playing.
-Bowie was the real musical touchstone in my life – I’d later add Tom Waits, but not the Rolling Stones; however much I love their brand of blues’n’rock’n’roll, they’re not theatrical, musical innovators, men of mystery in the same way as Bowie.
+Bowie, and later Tom Waits, was the real musical touchstone in my life, not the Rolling Stones; however much I love their brand of blues’n’rock’n’roll, they’re not theatrical, musical innovators, men of mystery in the same way as Bowie.

 Ever since his death we have been obsessed by him.
 The next boxed set re-release of his albums will feature tracks from The Gouster, his unreleased album that morphed into Young Americans.
 The Proms featured an amazing evening of Bowie performed by the incredible musicians of the s t a r g a z e ensemble and friends.
 Lazarus, the musical Bowie wrote as a sequel to The Man Who Fell to Earth is coming to London from New York – appropriately in a South London theatre nearer Bowie’s birthplace rather than the glitzy West End.
 The shelves are groaning with tributes too, and Paul Morley’s book is one of them.

-As a Bowie obsessive from the earliest days (he is three years older than me) and Morley is one of our foremost UK pop culture writers and was artistic advisor to the V&A Bowie retrospective of earlier last year.
-He is one of the best placed to review Bowie’s life.
+As a Bowie obsessive from the earliest days (Morley is three years older than me) and one of our foremost UK pop writers and artistic advisor to the V&A Bowie retrospective of earlier last year, he is one of the best placed to review his life.
 This is no normal biography though – it’s Morley’s own outpouring, an account of his life with Bowie as much as it is a history of the man and his many faces and influences.
 It’s an appreciation too, Morley’s vision of Bowie’s ever-changing mind rather than sticking purely to the facts – something that many readers posting their ratings on a certain website don’t quite get.
 Morley is completely upfront about this:

 This is my Bowie.
 It is not true, it is not false.
 It is not right, it is not wrong.
 Some things he did are more interesting to me than others.
 The 1970s surrounded me, all those departures in style, so there will be a lot of that, but there are the years before, the years after, the twenty-first-century aftermath, and what comes next, as his life becomes something else again and again, and is remembered in constantly surprising and inventive ways. (p59)